-1.3.4 Future Development
+1.3.4 Future Development and Development Since the 2014 Update

 An effective way to reduce future losses is to avoid development in known hazard areas and to enforce the development of safe structures in other areas.
 In other words, keep people, businesses, and buildings out of harm's way from the beginning.
 Tulsa's Comprehensive Plan was updated in 2016.
 Information on this plan and others, and how mitigation was incorporated, is included in Chapter 3, Capability Assessment.
+Any development in the city of Tulsa since 2014 has been completed with hazards in mind.
+At the time of the previous update, The Gathering Place was not complete.
+During construction of The Gathering Place, the city of Tulsa used the opportunity to mitigate ongoing flooding to structures in areas previously prone to flooding, including Riverside Drive.